← BlogEU Careers

 The investment in preparation pays for itself many times over

 EPSO preparation typically costs between €65 and €625, depending on the depth of resources.
-Given that an AD5 career generates €2-3 million in lifetime earnings above comparable national positions, the return on investment is extraordinary.
+Industry analyses widely cite that a full EU career can generate a substantial lifetime earnings differential — frequently estimated in the multi-million-euro range — compared to comparable national positions, making the return on investment compelling.

 EU·Now helps you build toward this career with adaptive preparation for EPSO AD5, CAST, AST, and specialist competitions — with questions verified against official EPSO sources.
 Join the waitlist at eu-now.com.